Tipplergoods Exclusive: Bourbon & Bijoux

 Favorite Cocktail: Bourbon on the rocks 1792

-Can you tell us where you see the crossover when it comes to designing a home bar and a piece of jewelry?
-The elements are a reflection of personality and lifestyle that are to be shared with others, and ultimately must satisfy the owner's own tastes.
+Shahla, it's a pleasure speaking with you.
+We've been fans of your work for quite some time.
+There are certainly through lines linking Tipplergoods' home bar products and your pieces, in relation to high design.
+Can you tell us where you see the crossover when it comes to designing a home bar or cocktail space and a piece of jewelry?
+The elements are a reflection of personality and lifestyle that are to be shared with others, and ultimately have satisfy the owner's personal style.

 It depends on your budget, really.
 You don’t have to choose one over the other, but I have found it typically costs more to get both in one piece.
 Function in bar/home design AND jewelry design means comfort and durability.
 When fine material intersects form, it costs more for the thought behind the design, craftsmanship in production and raw materials.